 IBM partners for Weather Company datastream

-You might think that the is important.
+You might think that the weather is important.
 Certainly, here in the UK, I do, every time I step outside the office.
 But did you know that ice-cream manufacturers need to know when there might be a hot spell due, so they can take full advantage of the potential sales?
 Or that electricity companies can call in their infrastructure teams ahead of a predicted storm?
 IBM is offering this weather information to others through their partnership with The Weather Company.

 IBM is touting three key areas where they foresee practical (and presumably commercial) applications of this data.

-• Watson for Weather
+• Watson Analytics for Weather

-• Cloud and Mobile App Developer
+• Cloud and Mobile App Developer tools

 • Business and Operational Weather expertise